ansys/pyfluent/doc/source/getting_started/faqs.rst

 The **Repositories** page displays the number of repositories, which are searchable by name.
 For example, to find all PyFluent libraries, type ``pyfluent`` in the search option.

-The ``README.md`` file for the PyAnsys Github account lists the primary public PyAnsys libraries.
+The ``README.md`` file for the PyAnsys Github account lists the public PyAnsys libraries.
 The links in this list are to the documentation for the respective libraries.
 In addition to general usage information, the documentation for a library includes many practical examples.